ewerlopes/connectfour/README.md

   - Musics by [SoundImage.org](http://soundimage.org/dance-techno/) (Royalty-Free)
   - Font by [Tobias Benjamin Köhler](http://www.dafont.com/monofur.font) (freeware)
   - Connect Four™ is a trademark of Milton Bradley / Hasbro
+  - Thanks to the [Swervin Mervin](https://github.com/buntine/SwervinMervin) game's source code who helped me a lot to properly design the architecture of my game and understand the PyGame mechanics

 ## Gotcha